Churchill, Somerset: Religious sites

 The church of St John the Baptist was built around 1360 and restored in 1879.
-There may have been a cell or chapel on the present site of the church long betore 1180, when the Bruton Cartulary recorded one Robert, Chaplain of Churchill.
+There may have been a cell or chapel on the present site of the church long before 1180, when the Bruton Cartulary recorded one Robert, Chaplain of Churchill.
 Among the remains of Robert's Norman building is the spherical bowl of the font and possibly the fascia stone of a sundial built, upside down, into the wall of a stairway in the south aisle of St John the Baptist.
 In about 1290 the south aisle was built, with a mortuary chapel, including an altar, hagioscope and piscina, at the east end for the Fitzpayne family.
 This was entirely rebuilt in the years 1390 to 1418.
 Later in the 15th century, the north aisle was erected, and later, the western tower was completed, probably in 1486, by Sir Nicholas St Loe, Lord of the manor.

 The tower has three stages with diagonal buttresses, moulded string courses, north-east polygonal higher corner stair turret with blind panelled embattled cap and pierced quatrefoil lozenge parapet with corner pinnacles and gargoyles.
 The oak screen beneath the tower arch commemorates the Golden Jubilee of Queen Victoria.
 In the chancel is the memorial to Sir John Latch of Upper Langford Court, newly returned from the Second Battle of Newbury in 1644.
-On the east wall of the south aisle are the arms of Sir John Churchill and his wite Susanna (Prideaux).
+On the east wall of the south aisle are the arms of Sir John Churchill and his wife Susanna (Prideaux).
 The six bells, range through the centuries from 1520 to the recasting of a 1725 bell in 1938.

 There is also a Methodist Church that was built in 1880 by Sidney Hill, a local businessman and benefactor, as a memorial to his wife.
 It was designed by Foster & Wood, Bristol, of Perpendicular Gothic style, and opened on 2 May 1881.
 Sidney Hill made his fortune in South Africa after giving up his intended journey to New Zealand.
 He was in Port Elizabeth in 1857 to 1874, and again after the death of his wife, returning finally in 1877 when he bought Langford House and estate, now the University of Bristol School of Veterinary Science.